CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BIONIC_POWER_SOURCE``` ...
 This bionic is a source of bionic power.
 - ```BIONIC_SHOCKPROOF``` ...
 This bionic can't be incapacitated by electrical attacks.
 - ```BIONIC_FAULTY``` ...
 This bionic is a "faulty" bionic.
 - ```BIONIC_WEAPON``` ...
-This bionic is a weapon bionic and activating it will create (or destroy) bionic's fake_item in user's hands.
+This bionic is a weapon bionic and activating it will create (or destroy) its fake_item in the user's hands.
 Prevents all other activation effects.
 - ```BIONIC_ARMOR_INTERFACE``` ...
 This bionic can provide power to powered armor.
 - ```BIONIC_SLEEP_FRIENDLY``` ...
 This bionic won't provide a warning if the player tries to sleep while it's active.
 - ```BIONIC_GUN``` ...
 This bionic is a gun bionic and activating it will fire it.
 Prevents all other activation effects.